muhsinking/notebook/content/notes/Whacky Snacky Jackie Chan.md

 Surprisingly balanced mix of wasabi kick and subtle seafood umami.
 I don’t particularly like octopus, but I’d still munch these at a party (which, in fact, I did).
 7/10.

-**Wilde Protein Chips: Chicken & Waffles Flavor** Starts off promising with a solid maple syrup punch, then devolves into stale chicken and sadness.
-By the end, it was like chewing on dry gritty bits of charred bacon.
+**Wilde Protein Chips: Chicken & Waffles Flavor** Starts off promising, with a solid punch of maple syrup, but then quickly devolves into stale chicken and sadness.
+By the end it was like chewing on dry gritty bits of charred bacon.
 A riveting journey, albeit with a tragic ending.
 1/10.

 **Buffalo Wing Cheez-Its**
 Could have used a stronger dose of hot sauce, but honestly, they’re just slightly tangier Cheez-Its—which is fine by me, Cheez-Its are fire.
 9/10.